 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)

-The fungus causing pear rust is, like all rusts, a biotroph: it feeds on the living cells of the host plant over an extended period without killing it.
+The fungus causing pear rust is, like all rusts, a biotroph: it feeds from the living cells of the host plant over an extended period without killing it.
 It is not able to survive on dead plant material, so must either alternate with a different, perennial host, or produce resting spores to pass the dormant season.
 Pear rust alternates between pears and junipers.

 On pears, the brown fungal growths produced on the underside of infected leaves release spores which cannot reinfect pear, but instead are wind-dispersed and infect several juniper species, causing perennial stem infections.
 In spring these produce orange, gelatinous outgrowths, which in turn produce wind-blown spores that reinfect pears.